Software vs physical

 They take screen attention.
-They often take mouse clicks.
+They often take mouse clicks or touch input.
 And they can disappear behind the app you are trying to write in.

 That makes them a workaround, not a writing flow.
 For quick notes and repeated symbols, they are still one more thing to manage.